Mie ayam: Preparation and serving

 The yellow wheat noodle is boiled in water until it achieves an al dente texture and mixed in a bowl with cooking oil, soy sauce, and garlic.
-The oil coats the noodle in order to separate the threads.
-The oil can be chicken fat, lard, or vegetable oil.
+The oil coats the noodles to separate the threads.
+The oil can be chicken fat, lard, vegetable oil, or garlic oil.
 The chicken meat is diced and cooked in soy sauce and other seasonings including garlic.
 The chicken meat might also be cooked with mushrooms.